 - high typing speed to work on live chat

 These skills can be translated to other positions within the same or different departments.
 For example, the responsibilities and duties of sales associates include meeting and working with a variety of clients.
 An impressive knowledge of a product, including how to obtain it is also a must for a salesperson.
 A previous position as a customer representative can provide both education and training for future positions.

 3. Educational Demands Are Reasonable

 Among the issues with obtaining degrees through higher education these days are the amount of time and money involved.
 Generally, the only educational requirement for an entry level customer representative is a high school diploma.
 Any necessary training for the position is usually provided by or compensated for by the employer.
 Training that a customer representative might expect to receive includes:

 - stress reduction

 Courses are seldom more than a day and often include role and group exercises to enhance skills.
 Managerial positions within this field often require certificates or undergraduate degrees, which can take anywhere from a few months to several years to acquire.

 4. A Variety of Workplaces

 When one thinks of a customer representative, one pictures an individual working away within a call center.
 While call centers certainly still exist, both businesses and non-businesses are increasingly offering alternatives to them.
-Roughly 50 percent of all customer representatives are now working from their homes.
+Roughly 50 percent of all customer representatives are now working from their homes wither on phone or through a website chat.
 Some work directly for parent companies; others are employed by large call centers on a contractual basis.
 In both cases, customer representatives can sometimes work from home and select their own hours.
 This makes this a good work choice for:

 - those without personal transportation